ehswnmohseni/personal-password-manager/README.md

 8. for first login your password is **admin** after login you can change your password.

 **now you can use personal password manager in windows!**

+## add password to your password manager

+after login you can enter "add" syntax to add new password to your passwords list first : enter name of password for example instagram then : enter password you like

+## change login password

+after login you can enter "change" syntax to change your login password first : Enter your current password then : Enter your new password

+## see list of password

+after login you can enter "list" syntax to see your all passwords when you input the password name, the program will return the password to you

+> Please note that the password will be available to you for ten seconds

+## exit from program

+you can enter "exit" syntax to exit from password manager